The PSG grant for Singapore SME websites — and the non-grant alternative most agencies don't tell you about.

 What "pre-approved website packages" usually include — and what they don't

-Pre-approved PSG website packages are designed for compliance and consistency, not customisation.
-A typical package includes:
+Pre-approved PSG website packages are designed around compliance and consistency, not customisation.
+In our experience working with SMEs that have considered or used PSG, a typical package advertises:

-- 5–10 page template-based website (often WordPress or a closed-source SaaS)
+- A 5–10 page template-based website (often WordPress or a closed-source SaaS)

 - Basic SEO setup

-- 1 year of hosting and basic maintenance
+- A year of hosting and basic maintenance

 What's typically not in pre-approved packages: